Skip to content

 Self-host Overview

-You can run all of openma — the API, the Console, the integrations gateway, and the agent runtime — on your own Cloudflare account.
+You can run all of openma — the API, the Console, the integrations gateway, and the agent runtime — yourself.
 The same code that powers openma.dev is the code in the public repo; nothing is held back.

 WorkerPurpose